spritlesoftware/our-website/content/english/testing-services.md

     - "/images/testing-services/10.png"

 section5:
-  heading: "Our Test Expertise comes from working ona variety of projects and business verticals."
+  heading: "Our Test Expertise comes from working on a variety of projects and business verticals."
   content:
     - count: "10"
       name: "Years of Experience"